apache/nuttx/README.txt

       included in the build and what is not.
 This file is also used to generate a C configuration header at include/nuttx/config.h.

-   Copy other, environment-specic files to ${TOPDIR
+   Copy other, environment-specific files to ${TOPDIR

       This might include files like .gdbinit or IDE configuration files like .project or .cproject.